pieces-app/soc-II-policy/Agreements/xinteria.com/Master-Service-Agreement.md

 This Exhibit provides a template structure for Statements of Work executed under this MSA.
 Each SOW should be customized to the specific engagement and may include additional sections as needed.

-**Note:** Comprehensive SOW templates (referred to as "MSA Exhibit E SOW") are available for specific deployment types, which include:
+**Note:** A comprehensive SOW template specific to Xinteria's deployment is available as a separate document (MSA Exhibit E SOW) which includes:
 - Detailed enterprise deployment specifications
 - LLM configuration options (Blended, BYOK, Air-Gapped)
 - Data processing and residency details